ktkennychow/nextjs-friends-only/README.md

 You will need to explore a little bit about how Nextjs and FireBase work.

-Don't forget to add NEXT_PUBLIC_INVITECODE=*YOURINVITECODE in your .env file for development and in the env variables setting on the deployment platform of your choice.
+Don't forget to add NEXT_PUBLIC_INVITECODE=*YOURINVITECODE in your .env file for development.
+Also, add it to the env variables setting on the deployment platform of your choice.

 Have fun!